-We eventually graduated, moved, and became engaged.
+We eventually graduated, moved, and were engaged.
 It was around this time that we started changing our financial relationship.

 We opened joint accounts, which felt scarier than deciding to live together.
 Still, we continue to argue over groceries, so we decided to move it to joint expenses similar to other living expenses.

 Changing the grocery bill from individual expenses to joint expenses relieved a lot of pressure.
-I am a strict list follower, whereas Mr. BuLL enjoys more spontaneity.
-This adjustment seemed like a fair middle ground where everyone was winning and no one was arguing over a $50 grocery bill.
+I’m a strict list follower, whereas Mr. BuLL enjoys more spontaneity.
+This adjustment seemed like a fair middle ground where everyone was winning, and no one was arguing over a $50 grocery bill.

 We continued a 50/50 split of finances, where 50% of our post-tax income goes to joint expenses.
 It translated into an unequal balance of finances since Mr. BuLL earns twice as much.
 It took a lot of talking to get all the emotions squeezed out, but our current balance is Mr. BuLL paying for our outdoor gear, restaurant visits, and most of our joint travel.